COUNTY BEVERAGE COMPANY – 1290 SE Hamblen Rd, Lee’s Summit, MO 64081

 Abendroth says the AOG team’s soil borings confirmed good news.
 The same stiff clay beneath County Beverage Company’s existing footprint extended across the area where the expansion was planned.
 “It was consistent and fairly average soil.
 A good fit for straight-forward development and foundation construction.
 No surprises for the project plan or the budget, which is very useful information for the general contractor upfront.
 It allows them to nail down foundation costs and plan around them.”

 Figuring out the best way to match the new foundation to the existing foundation had a lot to do with the nature of operations at County Beverage Company.
-AOG General Manager Blake Bennett says the company could afford to do without a perfect match and the added expense that goes with it.
+AOG Business Director Blake Bennett says the company could afford to do without a perfect match and the added expense that goes with it.

 “It’s a warehouse and storage environment.
 You’ve got forklifts with pallets rolling over joints between one slab and the other, so as long as the foundations are reasonably even, you’re going to be just fine.
 County Beverage was able to skip the cost of a more precise match, unlike businesses using highly sensitive technologies where seamless, flatness is critical.”